1. Resistor color code¶

 Yellow Violet Orange Gold

-Translate the first two color bands to numbers.
+Translate the first two color bands into numbers.
 In the case of the example resistor the colors are yellow and violet.

 Yellow = 4